-195 comments were submitted in support of implementing dedicated bus-only lanes on segments of the E Line corridor.
-The segments of Hennepin Avenue north of Lake Street and in downtown, and on University and 4th Street were specifically identified frequently in comments.
-The Marcy Holmes Neighborhood Association submitted a letter of support requesting prioritization of bus only lanes on University and 4th Street.
+93 comments were submitted in support of implementing dedicated bus-only lanes on segments of the E Line corridor.
+The segments of Hennepin Avenue north of Lake Street and in downtown were specifically identified frequently in comments.
 Key reasons for support included challenges with existing traffic congestion, slow service, and frequent delays.
 Improving existing transit performance was identified as a key support for implementation of bus only lanes.